 - // Students may declare more than one mother tongue.
 However, the languages must meet the requirements of the three languages (see above).
-Mother tongues are not tested but an honour statement confirming the student's ability to speak and write the language adequately may be requested. - // The CEMS languages are: Arabic, Bengali, Cantonese, Czech, Danish, Dutch / Afrikaans, Farsi / Tajik, Finnish, French, German, Greek, Hebrew, Hindi / Urdu, Hungarian, Indonesian / Malay, Irish, Italian, Japanese, Korean, Mandarin, Norwegian, Polish, Portuguese, Romanian, Russian, Serbo-Croat (Bosnian, Croatian, Serbian, and Montenegrin), Spanish, Swedish, Tagalog, Tamil, Thai, Turkish, and Vietnamese. - // The third language can be a CEMS language or any other language. - // Certain combinations of similar languages will not be allowed to fulfil the requirements (e.g. Danish / Swedish / Norwegian, Czech / Slovak, Catalan / Spanish, Afrikaans / Dutch, Ukrainian / Belarusian/Russian, Bosnian / Croatian / Serbian / Montenegrin/Slovenian).
+Mother tongues are not tested but a "declaration of mother tongue" is to be filled in upon application to the programme.
+Students cannot change their mother tongue once they confirmed it during application.
+A declaration is to be filled in for each language declared. - // The CEMS languages are:

+Arabic, Bengali, Cantonese, Czech / Slovak, Danish, Dutch / Afrikaans, Farsi / Tajik, Finnish, French, German, Greek, Hebrew, Hindi / Urdu, Hungarian, Indonesian / Malay, Irish, Italian, Japanese, Korean, Mandarin, Norwegian, Polish, Portuguese, Romanian, Russian, Serbo-Croat (Bosnian, Croatian, Serbian, and Montenegrin), Spanish, Swedish, Tagalog, Tamil, Thai, Turkish, and Vietnamese.

+- // The third language can be a CEMS language or any other language. - // Certain combinations of similar languages will not be allowed to fulfil the requirements (e.g. Danish / Swedish / Norwegian, Czech / Slovak, Catalan / Spanish, Afrikaans / Dutch, Ukrainian / Belarusian/Russian, Bosnian / Croatian / Serbian / Montenegrin/Slovenian).